flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

     ![Wasm opt-in setting](images/wasm_setting.png "DevTools setting to opt into wasm.")

+* Removed the legacy Provider screen from DevTools.
+The `package:provider` tool is now distributed as a DevTools extension from `package:provider`.
+Upgrade your `package:provider` dependency to use the extension. - [#8364](https://github.com/flutter/devtools/pull/8364)

 ## Inspector updates

 TODO: Remove this section if there are not any general updates.